13 Outdoor Movies and Drive-ins in the NYC Area

-The absence of traditional movie theaters this summer is bringing back an old trend: drive ins and outdoor movies in NYC.
+The absence of traditional movie theaters brought back an old trend: drive ins and outdoor movies in NYC.

 MOVIE LOT at the Smith Haven Mall, Lake Grove